TSS, Inc. (TSSI) CEO Anthony Angelini on Q1 2020 Results - Earnings Call Transcript

 And after the above, we recorded an operating loss of $277,000 in the first quarter of 2020.
 This compared to an operating profit of $50,000 in the first quarter 2019 and operating profit of $440,000 in the fourth quarter of 2019.
 After interest in tax costs, we had a net loss of $368,000 or $0.02 per share in the first quarter of 2020, compared to a net loss of $31,000 or $0.0 per share in the first quarter of 2019.

-Our adjusted EBITDA, which excludes interest, taxes, depreciation, amortization and stock-based compensation was a loss of $49,000 in the first quarter of 2021; our first EBITDA loss in four years.
-This compares to an adjusted EBITDA profit of $203,000 in the first quarter of 2019.
+Our adjusted EBITDA, which excludes interest, taxes, depreciation, amortization and stock-based compensation was a loss of $49,000 in the first quarter of 2020; our first EBITDA loss in four years.
+This compares to an adjusted EBITDA profit of $203,000 for the first quarter of 2019.

 Now looking to the balance sheet, the reseller business has had a large impact on the balance sheet during the first quarter of 2020.
 In the fourth quarter of 2019, we generated approximately $3 million in positive cash flows from operating activities, including our reseller business, where we're able to collect greater funds than what we’ve paid to our vendors for our reseller business.
 As we completed one large reseller contract in the first quarter of 2020 this cash flow situation reversed.